Sunday, December 16, 2018

 In the morning, all was quiet.
 A few trees littered the driveway; the woodshed had lost its footing and it too lay prone in pieces; the ground was a muddy lake of leftover rain.

 The storm was gone.

-It was early morning -- six o'clock, I should say -- when I finished work and wandered out onto the quarterdeck.
+It was early morning -- six o'clock, I should say -- when I wandered out on deck.
 Around me, I saw a breathtaking world of soft violet and rich red.
 The fog around the horizon met and blended imperceptibly with the sea all around me, and again cottoned into the smooth, clear sky above.

 The sea itself had not a ripple on it, save for the wake our ship was leaving behind us.
 Not a fish broke the glassiness; not a breeze touched its smoothness.
 Somewhere in the sky -- one could not tell where -- the sun was rising.
 It cast a glow of warmth, permeating through the fog, flowing through the sky, melting into the water to give an impression of rich depth.

 All around was a two-toned beauty -- the blues and the reds blending together in all the world I could see, reflecting off the white walls of the ship as it glided through the sea.

 It was common, almost traditional, to wolf down our food at mealtimes and then go for a walk out on the docks or the breakwater.

 In keeping with this tradition, I was walking with some friends during lunch one sunny North African day, and passed by a Korean fishing boat which was moored behind us.
 I noticed several grizzled, fiftyish fishermen sitting on deck having lunch (bowls of rice with fish on top), and playing a board game I knew by its Japanese name, "Go".
 In Korean, it is termed "Baduk".
 The Chinese call it "WeiQi".